rpazyaquian/wdi_1_miniproject_game/notes.md

       * e.g. Character.new("Harry", { fields: {etc} }) gives you Harry the Whatever.
   * Character uses a private method called #generate within #initialize to put together the character using the options parameter.
     * Input: mandatory `options`:Hash parameter, passed from instantiation method.
+    * Output: Uh...hm.
+Why do I have this method, again?
+  * Okay, well, let's just start with giving it a name.
 * More to come!

 On a grander scale: